 Effective April 5, 2011, we entered into an at will employment agreement with Francisco Silva, our Vice President of Research and Development.
-The employment agreement, as amended, provides for a salary of \$287,500 per annum except that, between January 1, 2020 and March 19, 2020, Mr. Silva's salary was \$46,800 per annum (in connection with a salary reduction program for senior management) and between April 16, 2020 and November 15, 2020 (during the Chapter 11 Case), his salary was \$200,000 per annum.
+The employment agreement, as amended, provided for a salary of \$287,500 per annum except that, between January 1, 2020 and March 19, 2020, Mr. Silva's salary was \$46,800 per annum (in connection with a salary reduction program for senior management) and between April 16, 2020 and November 15, 2020 (during our Chapter 11 case), his salary was \$200,000 per annum.
 Mr. Silva is currently receiving a salary of \$225,000 per annum.
-In addition, pursuant to the employment agreement, as amended, Mr. Silva is entitled to receive an annual bonus of up to 20% of his annual salary based on the satisfaction of certain performance goals, as determined by our Compensation Committee.
+In addition, pursuant to the employment agreement, as amended, Mr. Silva was entitled to receive an annual bonus of up to 20% of his annual salary based on the satisfaction of certain performance goals, as determined by our Compensation Committee.
 Mr. Silva satisfied such goals in part for 2018 and received a bonus of \$23,000.
 Such goals were not satisfied for 2019.
-Further, pursuant to the employment agreement, as amended, in the event that Mr. Silva's employment with us is terminated without cause, Mr. Silva would be entitled to receive severance in an amount equal to 50% of his then annual base salary.
+Further, pursuant to the employment agreement, as amended, in the event that Mr. Silva's employment with us was terminated without cause, Mr. Silva would have been entitled to receive severance in an amount equal to 50% of his then annual base salary.

 On March 18, 2021, we and Mr. Silva entered into an employment agreement which provides for a term ending on March 18, 2026.
 Pursuant to the employment agreement, Mr. Silva is entitled to receive initially an annual salary of \$225,000.
 Mr. Silva's annual salary will increase by \$50,000 per year.
 In addition, in the event certain performance goals are met, Mr. Silva's salary will increase by \$150,000.
 Concurrently with the execution of the employment agreement we granted to Mr. Silva pursuant to the 2021 Plan (i) a ten year option for the purchase of 1,173,917,974 shares of our common stock at an exercise price of \$0.0119 per share and (ii) 586,958,987 RSUs.
 The option vests to the extent of 50% thereof on the date of grant and 25% thereof on each of the first and second anniversaries of the date of grant.
 The RSUs vest in three equal annual installments on the first, second and third anniversaries of the date of grant.
 In the event that Mr. Silva's employment is terminated by us without "cause", or Mr. Silva terminates his employment for "good reason" (each as defined in the employment agreement), Mr. Silva will be entitled to receive severance in an amount up to one times his then annual base salary.
 If Mr. Silva's employment with us is terminated without cause, the option granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSU's granted to Mr. Silva will vest as of the date of the change in control and the remainder shall vest upon the earlier of the one year anniversary of the ch
+In addition, the RSU's granted to Mr. Silva will vest in the event of the termination of his employment without cause.
+Further, in the event of a change in control (as defined in the 2021 Plan), 50% of the unvested RSUs shall vest as of the date of the change in control and the remainder shall vest upon the earlier of the one year anniversary of the change in control or the date on which the RSU was scheduled to vest, subject to earlier vesting in the event Mr. Silva's employment is terminated without cause.